 Registration - Taxpayers having over $150,000 in taxable gross receipts sitused to Ohio for the calendar year are required to file returns for the CAT.
 In order to file returns, a taxpayer must first register for CAT with the Department of Taxation.
 Registration is available electronically through the Ohio Business Gateway.
 Alternatively, taxpayers may register by submitting the CAT 1 registration form.
 The CAT 1 registration form is available through the Department's Web site at Tax Forms or may be requested by calling 1-800-282-1782.

 Taxpayers with annual taxable gross receipts in excess of $1 million must file and pay returns on a quarterly basis.
-Quarterly returns are required to be filed electronically through the Ohio Business Gateway.
-Quarterly taxpayers owe the $150 annual minimum tax for receipts up to $1 million.
+Quarterly taxpayers owe the annual minimum tax for receipts up to $1 million.
 In addition, quarterly taxpayers pay a rate component for taxable gross receipts in excess of $1 million.
-Beginning in 2010, the annual minimum tax is paid with the filing of the first quarter return, which is due on May 10.
-Prior to 2010, the annual minimum tax was paid as part of the fourth quarter return due on February 10.
+The annual minimum tax is paid with the filing of the first quarter return, which is due on May 10th.

 Consolidated Elected Taxpayer Groups and Combined Taxpayer Groups - A consolidated elected taxpayer group is a taxpayer that has elected to file as a group including all entities that have either 50 percent or more common ownership or 80 percent or more common ownership.
 In addition, the group can elect to include or exclude non-U.S. entities with the same common ownership in the group.
 A major benefit of making this election is that receipts received between members of the group may be excluded from the taxable gross receipts of the group.
 However, taxpayers making this election must agree that all commonly owned entities are part of the group even if nexus does not exist.
 This election is binding for eight calendar quarters.
 If such election is not made, any taxpayers with common ownership of more than 50 percent must file as a combined taxpayer group.
 Combined taxpayer groups may not exclude receipts between members of the group; however, such groups need only include in the group those members that have nexus with Ohio.